• BG3 Shadowheart Build Guide

 With the Light Domain Cleric, you’ll unlock the following Channel Divinity Actions at Level 2:

 • Turn Undead – Present your holy symbol and pray.
-Each undead that can see or hear you is forced to spend its turns fleeing from you, until it takes damage.
+Each undead that can see or hear you is Turned, and must spend its turns fleeing from you, until it takes damage.

 Turn Undead is quite a niche action that you won’t always have use for, but Radiance of the Dawn lets you deal decent damage to all enemies in the area.
 If you get a very good Damage Roll then you’ll be dealing over 20 damage to all enemies who don’t perform a Saving Throw.
 Look out for enemies who are vulnerable to Radiant damage, as you can get especially good value from Radiance of the Dawn against those enemies.